essay · on the cadence · 7 min

 It buys you the right to think.

 A reply you write in 90 seconds and a reply you write across a slow afternoon, with a walk somewhere in the middle, are not the same kind of object.
 The slow one carries an accidentally accurate read of who you actually are.
-It also has a strange property: the person on the other end can feel the difference even before they have a vocabulary for it.
+It also has a strange property.
+The person on the other end can feel the difference even before they have a vocabulary for it.

 If both parties operate on a 24-hour cadence, the first ten exchanges of a thread cover a real period of life.
 Things happen between turns.
 The thread starts to bend toward whatever each person is actually thinking about that week, instead of toward whatever the chat container is pulling them to perform.
 By exchange three, you have something neither of you would have written into a Tinder DM in any universe.

 That object, that letter-shaped thread, is the unit byvibration is trying to keep alive long enough to become a friendship, a relationship, or a community knot.
-It cannot survive a chat container.
-So we did not build one.

-the objection from engagement
+the standard objection

 The standard objection is mechanical.
 Will users tolerate a one-day reply window in an industry that has trained them to expect 30-second turn-times?

 The honest answer is that the wrong users will not.
 The right ones are already exhausted by the alternative, and a slower container is the thing they have been looking for without quite naming it.
-The matching layer is the filter that decides which of these two groups is sitting on the other end.
+The matching layer is the filter that decides which of those two groups is sitting on the other end.
 If we matched on faces, the people who tolerated a 24-hour pause would mostly be a self-selected curiosity sample.
-Because we matched on prose and voice, the people who tolerated it are the people the matching layer was already pointing at.
+Because we matched on prose and voice, the people who tolerate it are the people the matching layer was already pointing at.
 The two design choices reinforce each other.

-the shape of the container in practice
+the shape in practice

 These are not anti-engagement features.
 They are pro-thinking features.
 They produce the only kind of engagement that survives a year.